predis/predis/README.md

 Predis\Autoloader::register();
 ```

-It is possible to create a [phar](http://www.php.net/manual/en/intro.phar.php) archive directly from
+It is also possible to create a [phar](http://www.php.net/manual/en/intro.phar.php) archive directly
-the repository by launching `bin/create-phar`.
-The phar contains a stub defining its own autoloader
+from the repository by launching the `bin/create-phar` script.
+The generated phar already contains a
-so you just need to `require()` it to start using the library.
-Ultimately it is possible to generate
+stub defining its own autoloader, so you just need to `require()` it to start using the library.
-a single big PHP file containing all the source code simply by launching `bin/create-single-file`,
-but this practice __is not__ encouraged.

 ### Connecting to Redis ###